Adolfo Rossi: Emigration commissioner

 Rossi investigated not only the fate of Italian emigrants abroad, but also the causes of emigration in southern Italy, in particular in Calabria and Basilicata (1907).
 After his promotion in 1906, he was tasked by Foreign Minister Tommaso Tittoni, to welcome members of the United States Immigration Commission of the U.S. Congress to study the phenomenon of emigration from Southern Italy and to identify ways to curb departures to the United States.
 In June 1907, he accompanied one of its members, William S. Bennet, on a journey in Calabria.

 In the autumn of 1907, he accompanied an Italian parliamentary commission of inquiry into the conditions of the peasants in the southern provinces, which also included the deputy Francesco Saverio Nitti, a renowned meridionalist and population economist.
 The situation that Rossi found in the two regions appeared bleak, but the benefits of emigration appeared undoubtedly greater than the disadvantages.
 As he was told in Basilicata, conditions were harsh and "the peasant cannot resist the temptation to go.
 This is what is called the contagion of America."
 Improved conditions and better education in Italy, however, could reduce emigration and the exodus of workers from Italy.

 In his role as a government official, Rossi often appeared in the media to clarify that the Italian Government did not actively encourage emigration.
 While acknowledging that Italy's growing population made emigration both necessary and acted as a safety valve, he also highlighted its drawbacks.
 In some provinces, he noted, the massive outflow of people led to a shortage of local labour despite rising wages.
-Rossi attributed the push for emigration not to government policy but to national and international steamship companies, which he accused of artificially inflating emigration beyond its natural levels in order to increase their profits.
+Rossi attributed the push for emigration not to government policy but to national and international steamship companies, which he accused of artificially inflating emigration beyond its natural levels to increase their profits.

 Rossi's exposés of the harsh realities endured by Italian emigrants abroad were unflinching and uncompromising.
 He often summed up their plight as a national disgrace with a stark refrain: "This is the Italy of shame" (L'Italia della vergogna).
 However, according to Rossi, the shame was not to be blamed on the poor emigrants, but on the authorities who allowed them to emigrate under appalling conditions and left them to their fate.